 Santo enjoys spending time with his wife and family, appreciating Sunday family dinners, and golfing with family and friends.
 Having spent time as a member of the Penn State boxing team, he enjoys watching boxing and cheering on his Pennsylvania alma mater on Saturday mornings.
 Santo and his wife are active members of their church family and regularly take time to study scripture and respond to God’s calling in their life.

 As a paralegal at Aevitas Law, Kira N. Kauffman handles intake and oversight for new client projects, as well as general administration for the firm.
 Kira’s compassionate and proactive approach provides clients with the care and answers they need as she helps them navigate legal process, whether preparing to administer a loved one’s estate or launching a new business venture.

 A graduate of Messiah University, Kira taught in eastern Kentucky through Teach for America before joining the Aevitas team.
 Kira is involved with her church family, and she also volunteers with several non-profits.
-For fun, she enjoys spending time with her husband and young daughter, and being active and outdoors.
+For fun, she enjoys spending time with her husband and young daughters, and being active and outdoors.

 Stacy L. Land-Moore has many years of experience helping clients with the multitude of legal practice areas, including estate and legacy planning, and business formations.
 Stacy places a high value on clients, and her genuine approach offers them the assistance they need for every stage of life.